Springsteen: Deliver Me from Nowhere: Plot

-Mike brings Jon the only copy of the completed demo, a single cassette tape, and Jon confides in his wife about the unexpectedly darker, deeply personal songs.
+Mike brings Jon the only copy of the completed demo, a single cassette tape and Jon confides in his wife about the unexpectedly darker, deeply personal songs.
 Living in California, Adele calls Bruce for help with an increasingly erratic Douglas.
 After visiting his father, Bruce arrives in New York City to record the new album, reuniting with the E Street Band.
 They lay down several successful tracks, including "Born in the U.S.A.", but Bruce is unhappy with the overall full-band studio sound of the record.

 After two weeks of recording, Bruce has not recaptured his acoustic vision for the album.
 Abandoning Faye, he insists on shelving the potential hits until he is satisfied.
 Jon agrees to use Bruce's raw demo, unchanged, as the new record, suspecting Bruce fears losing himself in the face of success.
 Using older equipment to re-create the demo tape as a vinyl master recording, Bruce's original sound is successfully preserved for the new album, Nebraska.

-Record executive Al Teller is dismayed by the stylistic departure, and the absence of the prospective hits, but Jon defends Bruce's artistic vision and decision to let the album speak for itself — no singles, tours, or press appearances, not even his face on the cover.
-Bruce tells Faye that he is moving to Los Angeles alone, and she tearfully accuses him of refusing to face his fears.
-He suffers a mental breakdown as Matt drives him across the country, but they reach his new home in LA.
-Contemplating suicide, Bruce reaches out to Jon, who urges him to seek professional help, and an emotional Bruce visits a therapist.
+Record executive Al Teller is dismayed by the stylistic departure and the absence of the prospective hits but Jon defends Bruce's artistic vision and decision to let the album speak for itself — no singles, tours or press appearances, not even his face on the cover.
+Bruce tells Faye that he is moving to Los Angeles alone and she tearfully accuses him of refusing to face his fears.
+He suffers a mental breakdown as Matt drives him across the country but they reach his new home in L.A.
+Contemplating suicide, Bruce reaches out to Jon, who urges him to seek professional help and an emotional Bruce visits a therapist.

-Ten months later, Bruce is back on tour with Jon's support, and is visited by his proud parents.
+Ten months later Bruce is back on tour with Jon's support and is visited by his proud parents.
 Douglas asks the 32-year-old Bruce to sit on his lap for the first time, reconnecting with his son.
-An epilogue reveals that Nebraska reached number three on the charts, while the hits included on Bruce's following album, Born in the U.S.A., launched him to global superstardom, as he continued to seek treatment for depression.
+An epilogue reveals that Nebraska reached number three on the charts, while the hits that were initially shelved are included on Bruce's following album, Born in the U.S.A., which launched him to global superstardom, as he continued to seek treatment for depression.